 All application materials and forms should be completed and returned to the Office of Admissions as early as possible.
-The application deadlines are listed below by date of postmark.
+Application deadlines are listed below by date of postmark.
+Application forms may be submitted online.
 Electronic document submission is acceptable for essays, curriculum vitae and reference forms and received via admissions@theseattleschool.edu.

-On site interviews are mandatory for all degree applicants except by appeal.
+On site group interviews are mandatory for all degree applicants except by appeal.
 If you have extenuating circumstances that may prevent you from attending one of the group interview events listed below, please notify the Office of Admissions.
 Applicants are encouraged, but not required, to attend the interview date associated with their application deadline.
 Registration for all interview dates is available online.
 Applications received after the final review date may be considered as space is available.

-Deadlines for Fall 2014 Admission
+Deadlines for Fall 2015 Admission

+Early Decision Application Deadline: October 20

-Priority Consideration Applications Due: October 14 Group Interview Date: November 4 (following Fall Preview) Notification by December 5
+Group Interview Date: November 3 Notification by December 3